 Nola makes a motion to append item earmarked $500 dollar crowd funding to an appropriate escrow account held by SEUL.
 Motion Josh seconded, motion passed.

-Hannah makes an amendment to item 4

-To work with srike item 4, replace with work with Buckman Community Assoc NA, SE Uplift and other affected Neighborhood Assocs to develop a website to support this project.
+Hannah makes an amendment to item 4: Strike item 4, replace with: work with Buckman Community Assoc NA, SE Uplift and other affected Neighborhood Assocs to develop a website to support this project.
 Lee seconds, Motion carried.

-Final Ammended motion: Nola made the motion, Josh seconded. (see above)
+Final Amended motion: Nola made the motion, Josh seconded. (see above)

 1.With a strongly worded letter, support the change of Washington School lot zone from RH1 to Open Space.